Musicians at the Pittsburgh Symphony Orchestra remain on strike in opposition to plans by management to cut pay and reduce the size of the ensemble.

 The musicians reject any blame for the postponement of the concerts and issued a statement critical of management for their refusal to negotiate.

-Showing his solidarity with PSO musicians, Elvis Costello cancelled a planned concert in Pittsburgh.
-He put out a statement saying he refuses to cross picket lines to play at Heinz Hall on November 1.
+Showing his solidarity with PSO musicians, Elvis Costello canceled a planned concert in Pittsburgh.
+He put out a statement saying he refuses to cross picket lines to play at Heinz Hall on November 1, 2016.

 Backing for the musicians is strong in the community.